travis-ci/enterprise-installation/README.md

 ## Host Machines

-The standard setup consists of two hosts, the Travis CI Enterprise platform server which hosts the web UI and related services, and one or more Worker hosts which run the tests/jobs in isolated containers using LXC and Docker.
+The standard setup consists of two hosts, the Travis CI Enterprise Platform which hosts the web UI and related services, and one or more Worker hosts which run the tests/jobs in isolated containers using LXC and Docker.

-If you are using EC2 then we recommend the **c3.2xlarge** instance type.
+If you are using EC2 then we recommend the **c3.2xlarge** instance types.

-Otherwise we recommend hosts with 16 gigs of RAM and 8 CPUs.
+For other setups we recommend hosts with 16 gigs of RAM and 8 CPUs.

 ## Register a GitHub OAuth app

-Travis CI talks to GitHub Enterprise via OAuth.
+Travis CI Enterprise talks to GitHub Enterprise via OAuth.
 You will need to create an OAuth app on your GitHub Enterprise which Travis CI Enterprise can connect to.

 The OAuth app registered will use the domain name pointing to your Platform host for  the Homepage URL (e.g. https://travis-ci.your-domain.com).
 Append /api to this for the Authorization callback URL (e.g. https://travis-ci.your-domain.com/api).

 ## Installation